SneiGee/sneigee/README.md

 > I’m a software engineer specializing in building Web Applications and software development.
 For the frontend I love building Software and Web App using Angular & ASP.NET Core (Blazor or MVC / Razor Pages).
 As for the backend, I work with ASP.NET Core WebAPIs following Clean Architecture Principles.
 >
-> Am building awesome blog where will share my knowledge and whatever I've leared.
-My Blog will contains more tha  100 Detailed Articles (linked to Github Repositories) around Microsoft Technologies
+> Am building my personal awesome blog where i will be sharing my knowledge and whatever I've learned.
+My Blog will contains more than 100 Detailed Articles (linked to Github Repositories) around Microsoft Technologies
 <!-- > I am an active blogger too, where I share whatever I've learned.
 My Blog contains over 60 Detailed Articles (linked to Github Repositories) around Microsoft Technologies that brings me around 80,000 Monthly readers. -->

 #### 💻 Open Source Contributions